Tomographer/tomographer/README.md

 libraries (which are otherwise prerequisites), as they are bundled along with the `tomographer` PyPI python package.

+If the installation fails because of a compilation error, then run `pip` with the `--verbose` option, and look at which settings are detected by the setup script for variables such as `CXX_FLAGS`.
+You may override these using environment variables, for instance: `CXX_FLAGS="-stdlib=libc++" OPTIMIZATION_CXX_FLAGS="" pip install tomographer`.
+Consider submitting a [bug report](https://github.com/Tomographer/tomographer/issues) if you think it's an issue.

-**Important for conda users: You must use the same C/C++ compiler as for the python libraries bundled in conda itself.** On Linux, you should use the version of gcc which *conda* provides (`conda install gcc`), and which you might have to specify explicitly:
+**Important note for conda users: You must use the same C/C++ compiler as for the python libraries bundled in conda itself.** On Linux, you should use the version of gcc which *conda* provides (`conda install gcc`), and which you might have to specify explicitly:

     > CC=path-to-conda/bin/gcc CXX=path-to-conda/bin/g++ pip install tomographer